matt200346/matt200346.github.io/index.md

 I have attained the following degrees:

 - **Bachelor of Science in Computer Science**
-    - Obtained at SNHU with a GPA of 4.0
+    - Obtained at SNHU
-    - Graduated Summa Cum Laude
+    - Graduated Summa Cum Laude with a 4.0 GPA
     - Rediscovered my love of computers and programming
 - **Bachelor of Arts in English**
-    - Obtained at UNCC with a GPA of 3.0
+    - Obtained at UNCC
     - Minor in Techinal Writing
     - Computer Science classes taken as electives